We try to keep regular hours as far as Covid allows, work days 10:00 – 16:00. Call in advance to make an appointment and to see that we’re in.

-Customers will have to keep their distance and wait by the office door.
+NO VISITORS TO ENTER THE REPAIR SHOP.
+Customers will have to keep their distance and wait outside the door.

 All visitors must use the hand disinfectant station in the hallway.

 Please wear a face mask at all times.
 Funny hats are encouraged.

 And pretty please, do limit phone calls and messages to 10:00 – 16:00.
 E-mail is answered during work days only.
 As a rule, we do not respond to requests by social media, and calls after midnight will only block your number.

 Seeing Oslo going back into red alert, we’re forced to take some precautions.

 Use the disinfectant in the hallway before you enter the staircase

 Stay outside the workshop while we collect or hand out your item

 Wear a face mask at all times while visiting

 Pickup and delivery is restricted to Monday, Wednesday and Friday, 10:00 – 15:00.
 Pro and BTB customers 10:00 – 16:00 Monday – Friday.